Distance-Modding/Mod.ReplayIntensifies/README.md

     * **Outline**/**no Outline** - Show or hide the car outline color for any of the 3 above styles.
 * Change the minimum and maximum car Level of Detail (LOD), to help improve performance or up the graphics.
 * Disable clamping opponent car colors, so that ultrabright color presets can be seen (this affects Online mode cars as well).
-* Change whether the data materialization effect for car spawning is used when racing ghosts.
+* Change whether the data materialization effect for car spawning/finish-despawning is used when racing ghosts.
 * Fill remaining auto slots with local replays when there aren't enough online replays to load.

 ### Steam Rivals